 The UK Government has passed legislation restricting the right to forfeit/terminate commercial and residential leases on the ground of non-payment of rent.
 It has also published a new code intended to encourage landlords and tenants to cooperate in resolving unpaid rent issues.

-Most commercial tenants were due to pay a quarter of their annual rent on the March and June quarter days.
+Most commercial tenants were due to pay a quarter of their annual rent on the March 2020, June 2020 and September 2020, December 2020 and March 2021 quarter days.
 However, the following provisions are set out in the Coronavirus Act 2020 (as recently updated):

 The Act also includes provisions to restrict residential evictions: